Fireworks, a blast for the holiday but a bust for your lungs: Air pollution nightmare

 WHAT IS A TEMPERATURE INVERSION AND WHY CAN IT LEAD TO POOR AIR QUALITY?

-"Last year in New York City, during July 4th, just after the fireworks, it was the third most polluted city in the world," Walsh quoted data published by IQAir.
+"(In 2021) in New York City, during July 4th, just after the fireworks, it was the third-most polluted city in the world," Walsh quoted data published by IQAir.
 "And in L.A., they had hazardous airborne conditions that lasted for quite a while for a large area around Los Angeles.
 Just even sparklers release toxic gases."

-Air quality officials in the greater Los Angeles area already issued warnings for the 4th and 5th.
+In 2022, air quality officials in the greater Los Angeles area issued warnings ahead of time for July 4th and 5th.

 "Breathing of fine particulate matter can lead to a wide variety of cardiovascular and respiratory health effects such as heart attacks, asthma aggravation, decreased lung function, coughing, or difficulty breathing and may lead to premature death in people with heart or lung disease," the South Coast Air Quality Management District stated in a press release.